Product portfolio

 The future of green hydrogen is closely linked to technological innovations and political decisions.
 While the challenges are considerable, green hydrogen offers enormous potential that can be exploited both ecologically and economically.

 Germany’s National Hydrogen Strategy plays a key role in future energy supply and climate neutrality.
-Key points include:
+The strategy envisages building up an electrolysis capacity of at least ten gigawatts by 2030 in order to meet the growing demand.

 Hydrogen is to be used primarily in industry, transportation and for the power supply.
 It replaces fossil fuels, supports the transition to climate-friendly technologies and will play an important role in the energy transition.